-Character dining with hugs has returned to Disneyland Park and the Minnie & Friends Breakfast in the Park at Plaza Inn!
+One of our favorite character dining experiences is the Minnie & Friends Breakfast in the Park at Plaza Inn.
+This is located inside Disneyland Park!
 There is something very special about character dining, especially getting to experience it in the theme park.
 Why chase the characters around the park when they can come to you?
 Character dining at Plaza Inn is the only available character dining experience in a theme park at Disneyland Resort.
 (The others are located in the hotels.)
 This dining experience is just one of the ways we love to celebrate birthdays or special occasions at Disneyland Resort.

 An Overview of Minnie & Friends Character Dining at Plaza Inn